eBayClassifiedsGroup/graphite-news/README.md

 -------------
-Graphite-News keeps tabs on which new data sources appear in your Graphite storage so that you can see what new functionallity is being shipped inside /your/ application.
+Graphite-News keeps tabs on which new data sources appear in your Graphite storage so that you can see what new functionallity is being shipped inside *your* application.
 This is then exposed in a easy and simple web interface.

 Technology
 ----------